 - Email alerts – Check employers’ websites on a regular basis.
 Some allow you to sign up for email alerts to let you know when there is a new vacancy.

-You can make direct and speculative applications to organisation which are not currently advertising, that you have an interest in.
+Obviously, you can make direct and speculative applications to organisations which are not currently advertising, that you have an interest in.

 For the Bar, all first and second 6 pupillages must be advertised on the Pupillage Gateway, although they may also be advertised elsewhere.